sthaid/proj_jpeg_merge/README.md

 # FUTURE ENHANCEMENTS

-Provide greater flexability in the layout.
+Provide greater flexibility in the layout.

 Provide option to output jpeg format.